 Start With Your Needs

 When buying legal tech products, we borrow a concept from American author Steven Covey and start with the end in mind.
 A modern law office won’t choose legal technology and then model its practice around it.
 First, we determine what we need our technology to do.
 Then, we prioritize these needs to assess them in order of importance.
+First, you’ll determine what your office needs your technology to do.
+Then, you’ll prioritize these needs to assess them in order of importance.

 In Chapter 3 of Managing a Small Law Firm, we talk about building and documenting your systems and procedures.
 Every office should have its practices and procedures mapped out in a continually edited and updated operations manual.
 This is where we will start.